 Best Travel Boots for Women

-If you are more of a boots kind of a gal, we have you covered.
-Just note that finding a comfortable boot for all-day wear can be a little more challenging than finding a comfortable sneaker or mary jane.
+If you are more of a boots person, we have you covered.
+Finding a comfortable boot for all-day wear can be more challenging than finding a comfortable sneaker or mary jane, since boots tend to be heavier, stiffer, and less forgiving of fit issues.

 When looking for travel-friendly boots, we recommend looking for a boot with a low heel, a cushioned and supportive footbed, and good traction.
-If flying, we recommend one that isn’t too difficult to take on and off (if needed for airport security) and one that doesn’t take up a ton of space when packed.
+If flying, also consider one that isn’t too difficult to take on and off (for airport security) and one that doesn’t take up too much space when packed.

-Note that many boots are designated as waterproof, but note that if you expect to be in the rain or snow in them, I’d definitely use a waterproofing spray or wax on them first.
+Note that many boots are designated as waterproof, but if you expect to be in heavy rain or snow, I’d still use a waterproofing spray or wax on them first.

-These leather Chelsea boots are stylish, comfortable, and functional.
-Easy to slip on with a soft canvas lining and cushioned insole.
-They have a rubber bottom for good traction and are waterproof.
+The Sorel Evie II Chelsea boots are stylish, comfortable, and functional.
+They are easy to slip on and have a soft canvas lining and cushioned insole.
+The rubber bottom provides good traction and they are waterproof.

-These boots are a great pair to look at for those looking for a no-fuss but fashionable pair of ankle boots.
+These boots are a good pick for a no-fuss but fashionable pair of ankle boots that handles city travel and the occasional rainy day equally well.

-Check price on Amazon here, Zappos here and REI here.
+Check price on Amazon here and REI here.

 2. Blondo Villa Waterproof Bootie

-These attractive waterproof booties feature a low stacked heel and classic silhouette.
-They come in soft suede or leather and they have a rubber sole for better traction.
-Side zipper.
+These attractive waterproof booties feature a low stacked heel and a classic silhouette.
+They come in soft suede or leather and have a rubber sole for better traction, with a side zipper for easy entry and exit.

 3. Rockport Cobb Hill Caroline Waterproof Boot

-If you like your boots to be a bit more motorcycle boot inspired, these Rockport Cobb Hill Caroline boots may be just your style.
-They are made of seam-sealed waterproof leather with a cushioned EVA footbed, microfiber lining, short heel, and rubber soles.
-They feature a decorative buckle strap but have a full length side zipper for easy removal.
+If you like your boots to be a bit more motorcycle-boot inspired, the Rockport Cobb Hill Caroline boots may be your style.
+They are made of seam-sealed waterproof leather with a cushioned EVA footbed, microfiber lining, a short heel, and rubber soles.
+They feature a decorative buckle strap but have a full-length side zipper for easy removal.

-I don’t have these boots, but I do have shoes from the Cobb Hill collection and I have found them to be comfortable and supportive.
-So if you are looking for a refined motorcycle inspired boot with good support, try these.
+I don’t own these particular boots, but I have several other shoes from the Cobb Hill collection and have found them consistently comfortable and supportive.
+If you are looking for a refined motorcycle-inspired boot with good support, these are worth considering.

 Check price on Amazon here.